SAP/fundamental-styles/docs/pages/components/shellbar.md

 {: .docs-header-h2}

 This example shows an application with CoPilot, integration with other products, and a customized logo.
+For more information about the Product Switch, see [Product Switch](product-switch.html) component.

 {% capture app-layout %}